WASdev/sample.netflixoss.wlp/README.md

 ## Building the Liberty feature

+1. Install the Liberty [ci.gradle] plugin in to your local Maven repository.
-1. Clone this repository.
+2. Clone this repository.
-2. Modify the `wlpDir` property in `gradle.properties` to point to the root directory of a WebSphere Application Server Liberty Profile V8.5.5.2 installation.
+3. Modify the `wlpDir` property in `gradle.properties` to point to the root directory of a WebSphere Application Server Liberty Profile V8.5.5.2 installation.
 This can be obtained from http://wasdev.net.
-3. Ensure that you have a Java runtime on your path and then run the following Gradle command:
+4. Ensure that you have a Java runtime on your path and then run the following Gradle command:

     ```bash
     gradlew :ws-netflixoss:buildEsa